LEIC-ES-2024-25/2LEIC15T1/README.md

 * [20 Inspiring Vision Statement Examples (2019 Updated), by lifehack.org](https://www.lifehack.org/articles/work/20-sample-vision-statement-for-the-new-startup.html)
 -->

-BinGo is a application designed to encourage university students to engage in sustainable recycling practices through gamification.
-The app shows the map of the univercity, with recycling bins of the university, allows users to scan QR codes on recyclable itemns, earn points per item scaned, climb a leaderboard, and complete sustainability challenges.
+BinGo is an application designed to encourage university students to engage in sustainable recycling practices by turning it into a game.
+The app shows a map of the university with the recycling bin locations and allows users to scan the QR codes of the recyclable items, earn points per item scanned, climb the leaderboard, and complete sustainability challenges.

-### Features and Assumptions
+### Features
 <!--
 Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users.
  - Feature XPTO - a few words to briefly describe the feature